 In addition to the air travel credit, Citi also reimburses the application fee for Global Entry and TSA Precheck.
 That’s a savings of $100.

 The new Citi Prestige sign-up bonus is a mixed bag.
-At face value, it is one of the most valuable sign-up bonus of the premium travel card bonus because you get 75,000 Citi points worth $750 in award travel.
+New cardholders can earn 50,000 Citi points worth $750 in award travel.
 When redeemed for award travel at ThankYou.com for air travel, the points are worth 1.25 cents each and the 75,000 point bonus is now worth $937.

 The primary downside with the Citi Prestige bonus is that you must spend $7,500 in three months to get the bonus points.
 That’s about $3,500 more dollars than the spending requirement for the Sapphire Reserve.
 It’s $2,500 more than the American Express Platinum bonus spending requirements.